Last Updated: June 30, 2021

-Few are complaining about Wix performance.
+Few are complaining about the general Wix performance.

-Once you have an account on the Wix website, you will start off at My site’s screen.
+Once you have an account on Wix, you will start off at the “My site” screen.
 This is where you can start using the website builder, manage your profile, еtc.

-To build our first site, I would recommend checking out their help center.
-They have a range of tutorials available for use there and these were very useful to me the first time I tried building a site with Wix.
+To build your first web design, we recommend checking out their help center.
+They have a range of tutorials available there and these were very useful to us the first time we tried building a site with Wix.

 Wix vs Squarespace

 Wix’s biggest rival is Squarespace.
 The two companies sit atop the industry, with 55% of all web pages being designed by one of the two.

 Let’s have a look to see how they stack up against one another in several key fields.

 One of Wix’s most significant selling points is its ridiculously massive collection of templates.
 According to the most recent Wix statistics, the site offers over 900 different templates for you to choose from.